input-output-hk/engineering/blog/2023-09-22-internship.md

 which does not make much sense and is pretty inefficient.
 However, it also cannot be removed since this would suddenly break all code using this feature, not giving the library users time to update their code.

-However, now there is a way to do add deprecation pragmas to instances:
+From GHC 9.10, there will be a way to do add deprecation pragmas to instances:

 ```haskell
 instance {-# DEPRECATED "Do not use" #-} (Enumerate a, NFData b) => NFData (a -> b)